Intake

 koryph intake --project <project-id>

-Both sources are polled in one run.
+All configured sources are polled in one run.
 The output table groups results by source:

 intake acme/widgets